byrnes/TPFanControl/README.md

 - ThinkPad X1 Extreme Gen 3 (@dharmatech)
 - ThinkPad P15 Gen 2 (@stavoxnetworks)

+Please open an issue to have me add your model to the confirmed list.
+Thank you!

 ## About

 This is a fork of https://github.com/byrnes/TPFanControl.